You are currently viewing Western Maidenhair Fern Care

 The western maidenhair fern is generally problem-free, and rabbit and deer resistant.

-Great Companion Plants For The Western Maidenhair Fern
+Great Companion Plants for The Western Maidenhair Fern

 The Western or Five-Finger Maidenhair Fern pairs perfectly with hostas and lily of the valley in a wooded area or along a stream’s edge.
 And it looks impressive grouped with candelabra primulas who also share a preference for moisture-retentive soil conditions in a partially shady location.

-Western Maidenhair Fern Winter Care And Early Spring Maintenance
+Western Maidenhair Fern Winter Care and Early Spring Maintenance

 In autumn, the western maidenhair fern will fade and die back.
 It will go dormant during the winter months and will return the following spring.
 Leave the dead fern stems and leaves over winter.